Sam Tutty: Acting career

 Tutty made his off-West End debut as Daniel in the British Theater Academy's production of Once on This Island at the Southwark Playhouse.
-After an intensive auditions process in which he was originally cast as Evan's alternate, Tutty was cast as the main Evan Hansen in the West End production of Dear Evan Hansen at the Noel Coward Theatre.
+After an intensive auditions process, in which he was originally cast as Evan's alternate, Tutty was cast as the main Evan Hansen in the West End production of Dear Evan Hansen at the Noel Coward Theatre.
 Previews for the show began on 29 October 2019 and the show officially opened on 19 November 2019.
 Tutty's performance gained widespread praise from critics.
 He went on to receive numerous awards, including Laurence Olivier Award for Best Actor in a Musical in 2020.
 At age 22, he is one of the youngest winners of the most prestigious UK theatrical award.

 On 25 May 2021, it was announced that Tutty had joined the cast of the Channel 4 soap opera Hollyoaks.
 He made his debut appearance as Timmy Simons on 4 June 2021.
-After 21 episodes, the character was killed off to allow Tutty to reprise his role of Evan Hansen after the reopening of the West End production in October 2021 following the forced closure due to the COVID-19 pandemic.
-In 2022 Tutty performed the song "Heart of a Stranger" for The Robbie Sherman Songbook.
+After 21 episodes, the character was killed off to allow Tutty to reprise his role of Evan Hansen after the reopening of the West End production in October 2021, following the forced closure due to the COVID-19 pandemic.
+In 2022, Tutty performed the song "Heart of a Stranger" for The Robbie Sherman Songbook.

+In December 2023, Tutty starred as Dougal in the two-hander romantic comedy musical Two Strangers (Carry a Cake Across New York) at the Kiln Theatre alongside Dujonna Gift.
+The production earned positive reviews and box office, leading to it extending its run until 20 January 2024.
+The show then transferred to the West End, opening at the Criterion Theatre from 23 April to 31 August 2024, again extending its run due to popular demand.
+Tutty remained with the production when it transferred to the American Repertory Theater in Cambridge, Massachusetts alongside Christiani Pitts in from May to July 2025.
+Tutty made his Broadway debut when the show began previews on 1 November 2025 at the Longacre Theatre, with the official opening night taking place on 20 November.
+His performance received critical acclaim and led to him being nominated for the Outer Critics Circle Award for Outstanding Lead Performer in a Broadway Musical, Drama Desk Award for Outstanding Lead Performance in a Musical, and Tony Award for Best Actor in a Musical.
+Tutty also appears on both the Original London Cast Recording and the Original Broadway Cast Recording with both Gift and Pitts respectively.